-Year University Name (abbreviated)

-(Note this is the competition year (spring term))
+Year University Name (abbreviated) Note: this is the competition spring term.

-Example: for the 2022- 2023 entry from the University of Drillbotics Competition
+Example: for the 2023- 2024 entry from the University of Drillbotics Competition (UDC)

-Use: 2023 UDC Phase I Design Report
+Use: 2024 UDC Phase I Design Report

 Monthly Report Contents

 Starting in October for the fall term, the student team shall submit to DSATS a short monthly project report that is no more than one page in length (additional pages will be ignored) due on or before the last day of each month.
 Send all reports via email to competition@drillbotics.com .
 The monthly report should include: